Do I really need Photoshop or Lightroom to edit my photos?

 Luke, thanks for your question.
 Yeah, your mate is right.
 You don’t really need Photoshop or Lightroom to do any of your editing.

 Using the software that comes with the camera

-From memory, I think I only really used the brightness and levels and didn’t really do much else.
+From memory, I think I only really used the brightness and levels tools and didn’t really do much else.
 A bit of contrast, I think if that.
 Yeah, your friend is definitely right.
 There’s definitely other packages out there that will do similar jobs.